Golbstein/Keras-segmentation-deeplab-v3.1/README.md

 ## New Features That Are Not Included In The Paper
 1. Keras Subpixel (Pixel-Shuffle layer) from: [Keras-Subpixel](https://github.com/tetrachrome/subpixel/blob/master/keras_subpixel.py) for efficient upsampling and more accurate segmentation
+2. ICNR Initializer for subpixel layer (removing checkerboard artifact) [ICNR](https://arxiv.org/ftp/arxiv/papers/1707/1707.02937.pdf)
-2. Comparisson of the original Deeplab model with my Deeplab+subpixel+CRF
+3. Comparisson of the original Deeplab model with my Deeplab+subpixel+CRF
-3. Fast training - transfer learning from paper's proposed model to a better model within ~1 hour with 1-1080Ti GPU
+4. Fast training - transfer learning from paper's proposed model to a better model within ~1 hour with 1-1080Ti GPU
-4. Jaccard (mIOU) monitoring during training process for multi-class segmentation tasks
+5. Jaccard (mIOU) monitoring during training process for multi-class segmentation tasks